OpenStack Ansible with OpenVSwitch

 Troubleshooting

-Deployment fails at Neutron Check user_variables.yml for typos in OVS config
+• Deployment fails at Neutron: Validate YAML syntax in user_variables.yml and check for typos in neutron_ml2_mechanism_drivers.

-VMs cannot reach external Verify br-provider has the correct physical interface
+• VMs cannot reach external: Verify br-provider is bound to the correct physical interface via host_bind_override and check ARP tables.